 The idea of writing this tutorial occurred to me when I needed to type the full path of a file to check its MD5 checksum.
 Typing the path of a file is a clumsy job.
 However, if you know about the 7 handy methods to get the full path of a file or document on Windows 10, things will really be a lot easier.
 Below, we’ll also check out how we can copy a folder path on Windows.
 File Explorer is very user-friendly.
 However, if you want a change, you should consider trying these best Windows File Explorer alternatives.

-Copy Full Path of a File or Folder on Windows
+Copy the Full Path of a File or Folder on Windows

 1. Via Context Menu

-This is the quickest way to copy the full path of a file or folder on a Windows 10 PC.
+This is the quickest way to copy the full path of a file or folder on a Windows 10 or 11 PC.
 The method is so easy that it doesn’t require steps.

 - Press and hold the Shift Key and right-click on a file or folder you want to copy the full path of.